David-Durst/embeddedHaskellAetherling/theory/Basic.md

 7. `Unpartition n m :: Seq n (Seq m t) -> Seq (n*m) t`

 # Space-Time IR
-The space-time IR that defines how to interpret the data flow programs as hardware accelerators.
-A program in the space-time IR is considered scheduled as the parallelism of all operators is specified.
-An operator can be parallel (scheduled in space) or sequential (scheduled in time).k
+The space-time IR defines how to interpret the data flow programs as hardware accelerators.
+Programs in the IR are **scheduled**: the parallelism of all operators is specified.
+An operator can be parallel (scheduled in space) or sequential (scheduled in time).

+## Single-Rate Pipelines
+A rate (or throughput) is the average number of `Int`s per clock when processing a sequence.
+Operators and pipelines have both input throughputs and output throughputs.
+A **single-rate pipeline** is a pipeline of operators in which all input and output throughputs are equal.

-## Space-Time Types
+### Single-Rate Space-Time Types
-Sequence are reshaped below into space-sequences (`SSeq`) and time-sequences (`TSeq`).
-Aetherling uses the type reshaping to express differently parallelized schedules.
+Sequences are scheduled as space-sequences (`SSeq`) and time-sequences (`TSeq`).

-Note: I'm duplicating types from above to be thorough.
-1. `Int` - integer
-2. `Tuple n t` - homogeneous ntuple
-3. `SSeq n t` - homogeneous, fixed-length sequence in space
+3. `SSeq n t` - homogeneous, fixed-length sequence in space.
+This sequence is parallel.
+    1. An `SSeq` takes 1 period and materializes `n` values of type `t` in that period.
-3. `TSeq n v t` - homogeneous, fixed-length sequence in time. n is number of utilized periods. v is number of empty periods.
-Total time for a TSeq is `(n+v) * time to process one t`.
+3. `TSeq n v t` - homogeneous, fixed-length sequence in time.
+This sequence is sequential.
-    1. An `Up_1d_t` is not always underutilized when it has
-4. `t -> t'` - function
+    1. `n` is number of utilized periods. `v` is number of empty periods.
+We will explain the `v` parameter more when we get to multi-rate pipelines
+    1. A `TSeq` materializes `n` values of type `t` over `(n+v) * periods to process one t` periods.

 An empty period is one in which the sequence does not produce new data. `v` enables Aetherling to (1) match input and output time lengths and (2) express schedules with underutilization
 1. An operator's input and output `TSeq`s must take the same amount of time.
 The empty clocks allow matching the input and output time lengths.